330 West 42nd Street: Facade

-The building was largely designed with a plain facade, except for the original ground level and the upper stories.
-Unlike in Art Deco structures of the past, 330 West 42nd Street relied on color as a primary means of ornament.
+The building was largely designed with a plain facade; the original ground level and the topmost stories are more elaborately decorated than the middle stories.
+Unlike Art Deco structures of the past, 330 West 42nd Street relied on color as a primary means of ornament.
 At the time of the building's construction, Hood had predicted that the future skyline of New York City would "consist of gaily colored buildings", though this did not come true until postmodern architecture became popular later in the 20th century.

 Base

-At ground level on 42nd Street, the building contains what were originally a pair of three-bay-wide glass storefronts, which were initially used as McGraw-Hill's bookstore and a bank.
-These curve inward to become the walls of the central entrance doorway with five doors, recessed within the facade.
+At ground level on 42nd Street, the building contains what were originally a pair of three-bay-wide glass storefronts, which were initially used by McGraw-Hill's bookstore and a bank.
+These curve inward to become the walls of the central entrance doorway with five doors recessed within the facade.
 The curved walls between the storefront and the recessed entrance contain gold- and silver-colored metal bands, alternating with dark-green and light-blue panels.
 The company newspaper McGraw-Hill News characterized the bands as "lacquered like the body of a motor car".
 Above the ground level is a set of light-blue panels with silver-colored metal bands.
 This entrance originally had Art Deco-style letters with the words mcgraw-hill.
 Within the doorway were steel doors topped by a glass transom.

-The ground level on 41st Street originally had garage doors.
-In 2021, some of these garage doors were proposed for replacement with glass walls.